Sport in Plymouth: Team sports

-Plymouth Argyle play professional football in the English Football League's League One division.
+Plymouth Argyle play professional football in the EFL Championship.
 The club is based at the Home Park stadium in Central Park.
 Other football teams in the city include Plymouth Parkway F.C., a Non-League football club who play at Bolitho Park, and Elburton Villa F.C., a Non-League football club who play at Haye Road.
 Signal Box Oak Villa F.C., who play in the Plymouth and West Devon Football League, who play at Ferndale Road.

-Plymouth Albion play professional Rugby Union currently competing in the third tier of Professional English Rugby the National League 1.
+Plymouth Albion play professional Rugby union currently competing in the third tier of Professional English Rugby the National League 1.
 They play their home games at The Brickfields.
 Other semi-professional and amateur clubs include armed forces team Devonport Services who play in the Tribute Western Counties West (tier 7), Plymstock Albion Oaks and Plymouth Argaum, both of whom play in Tribute Cornwall/Devon (tier 8).
 Additionally there are also many junior rugby union clubs playing in regional, Devon and Plymouth Combination leagues.

 Plymouth Titans play in the Rugby League Conference South West Division.

 Plymouth City Patriots represent Plymouth in the British Basketball League.
 Formed in 2021, they replaced the former professional club, Plymouth Raiders, after the latter team were withdrawn from competition due to venue issues.
+Raiders later reformed in 2023 and currently compete in the National Basketball League.

 Plymouth Gladiators are a speedway team who reformed in 2006 after closing in 1970.
 The club are members of British National League, with home meetings taking place at the Plymouth Coliseum.
 The first track in Plymouth was located at the Pennycross Stadium in the Pennycross area and this operated both sides of WWII.
 The site was redeveloped for a school.

 Another Motoring event in the city is The Plymouth-Banjul Challenge is an annual car rally for charity, similar to the Dakar Rally.

 Plymouth Cricket Club has teams at all levels.
 As of December 2007 it was threatened with eviction from its home at Peverell Park.
 Other cricket clubs are at Plympton and Plymstock.

 Plymouth Blitz are University of Plymouth American football team who compete in the British American Football League.

 Plymouth Mariners adult baseball club play in the newly formed independent South West Baseball League alongside the Torbay Barons, Bristol Bats and the Exeter Spitfires.
 They play all their home games at Wilson Field in Central Park, Plymouth.

 Among the several hockey clubs in the city is Plymouth Marjon Hockey Club, one of the South West of England's largest and most successful hockey clubs, which is also based at UCP Marjon.
 Other prominent clubs include PGSOB, Devonport Services, OPM, Mannamead Ladies and Plym Valley Ladies.

 Plymouth and District Netball League is one of the biggest and most competitive in the country with junior and senior sections.
 Lacrosse is also enjoying a revival particularly among university students.